gfleuri/pascals-triangle/README.md

+# Pascals Triangle

-Pascals Triangle in Java Script
+A program that allows for the creation and usage of Pascals Triangle in Java Script